-Residents of Hartford, Conn. pick up paychecks that are higher than any other city — the median salary is about $122K per year; other top-paying cities include Pittsburgh, Pa. ($83K) and Buffalo, N.Y. (around $56K).
-By state, First Niagara Bank pays its Connecticut employees the most; the pay rate there is $120K annually.
+Residents of Hartford, Conn. pick up paychecks that are higher than any other city — the median salary is $122K per year; other top-paying cities include Pittsburgh, Pa. (approximately $68K) and Buffalo, N.Y. (about $61K).
+Within the company, workers earn the highest salaries (an average of $120K annually) in Connecticut.

 Years of Experience

-Survey participants who have worked at First Niagara Bank for between five and 10 years earn approximately $55K per year on average.
-The largest slice of the First Niagara Bank workforce (29 percent) has been working for one to four years and earns, on average, $54K annually.
+Five to nine years of work experience seem to result in median wages of around $60K per year.
+The largest slice of the First Niagara Bank workforce (33 percent) has been working for one to four years and earns, on average, $54K annually.

-Senior Business Analysts are the best paid with the average salary hovering at around $87K per year; Bank VPs & Branch Managers, Financial Analysts, and Banking Branch Managers also rank near the top of the list, pulling in $60K, about $60K, and $59K, respectively.
-Near the bottom at First Niagara Bank are Senior Financial Analysts, pulling in an average of just approximately $54K.
+Senior Business Analysts are the best paid with the average salary hovering at about $74K per year; Accounting Managers, Banking Branch Managers, and Financial Analysts also rank near the top of the list, pulling in $66K, $60K, and $60K, respectively.
+Senior Financial Analysts are among the lowest paid at a median salary of around $54K.

 Certifications and Degrees